joshua-frey-wsu/joshua-frey-wsu/README.md

 ### Hi there, I am Joshua Frey 👋

-- 🌱 I’m currently learning Data Science and Machine Learning on Udemy
+- 🌱 I’m currently working on a Full-Stack Web application for users who have GI issues to track symptoms and find patterns.
-- 🔭 I’m planning on working on a Professional Call of Duty Match Dataset to perform data mining tasks.
-(Also plan on making prediction models for Premier League Matches)
+- 🔭 I’m planning on building a http server from scratch and learning Data Science in the future.
-- 🤔 I’m looking for help with landing my first job as a developer!
+- 🤔 I’m looking for help with landing my first full-time position as a developer!
 - 📫 How to reach me: joshua.h.frey@gmail.com
 - ⚡ Fun fact: I love watching both sports and esports (Primarily Call of duty/Halo)